dj51234/pokemon-app-v2-React/README.md

 - Recommendations for closest Pokémon matches in case of misspellings
 - Toggle between searching for sets and Pokémon
 - Display of Pokémon cards with holographic effects
+- Card Tilting interaction, explosion effects for rare cards
+- Pack opening simulation in real life (cards are flipped over in a deck of 10, deck is flipped over, user goes through each card one by one)
+- Profile page with Binder, Wishlist, favorite sets, card/set search and Pack Opening simulation

 ## To-Do List